top of page

 2. Can you confidently finish this sentence?
 “I know my exercise program is effective because I notice…”

-3. Does your trainer document your workouts and adjust sessions to ensure that you don’t plateau?
+3. Does your trainer document your workouts and adjust sessions to ensure you don’t plateau?

 Author: Brad McGregor